 Greater participation in decision-making

 The level of stakeholder participation in the VPA process is unprecedented.
-During VPA negotiations, representatives of civil society, local communities and the private sector participated alongside government representatives.
+During VPA negotiations, representatives of civil society, local communities and the private sector participated alongside Government representatives.
 These stakeholder groups are also represented in the national multistakeholder monitoring committee and the Liberia-EU Joint Implementation Committee.

 The Liberia-EU VPA process has been unique in that representatives of forest communities had seats on the national steering committee, which coordinated stakeholder input to the VPA negotiations.
 Representatives of forest communities could speak on their own behalf instead of relying on civil society to speak for them.
 Partly as a result of this, all stakeholders have expressed support for the VPA and are engaging with the implementation process.
-The VPA enabled communities to demand revenues they are owed from the state and has empowered women and youth in particular with respect to deciding how to spend these funds (see Equity and benefit sharing, below).
+The VPA enabled communities to demand revenues they are owed from the state and has empowered women and youth with respect to deciding how to spend these funds (see Equity and benefit sharing, below).

 Enhanced capacity to address illegal logging

-- The Liberian private sector to comply with all relevant regulations, including forest management plans, the Liberia Code of Harvesting Practices, and social and environmental protection legislation
+- The Liberian private sector to comply with all relevant regulations, including forest management plans, the Liberia Code of Harvesting Practices, and social and environmental protection legislation.

 An annex to the VPA lists the information that the Government of Liberia commits to make publicly available.
 The VPA recognises a role for civil society groups as independent forest monitors.
 Information released in relation to the VPA has already led to changes in the way Liberia allocates permits to exploit private or community forests.
 It has empowered communities to better benefit from forests and to be in a better position to manage forest resources themselves.

 The VPA process has made what legality in the forest sector means in Liberia much clearer.
 The VPA legality definition describes what operators in the timber sector need to do to comply with the law, and the indicators and verification measures auditors will use to assess legality.
-Clear legislation makes it easier for the appropriate government agencies to enforce the law and for the justice system to prosecute illegal loggers.
+Clear legislation makes it easier for the appropriate Government agencies to enforce the law and for the justice system to prosecute illegal loggers.

 Stakeholders are using VPA platforms to address gaps in regulations and harmonise the current legal framework.
 The Liberia-EU Joint Implementation Committee has agreed a clear process and a timetable for reforms, to enable effective stakeholder participation.